 Second, Star Wars: Rise of the Resistance is long.
-It’s a multi-phase attraction, and it likely won’t be possible to skip all or perhaps any of the pre-shows during the 2023 After Hours at Disney’s Hollywood Studios.
+It’s a multi-phase attraction, and it won’t be possible to skip all or perhaps any of the pre-shows during After Hours at Disney’s Hollywood Studios.
 We’ve found that even with perfect timing, Star Wars: Rise of the Resistance takes 18 minutes to experience from start-to-finish.

 That’s the absolute best case scenario.
 More likely, those attendees who line up early are going to sink almost an hour into one ride on Star Wars: Rise of the Resistance.
 Those who do two rides back to back at the start of the event are likely to eat up nearly 90 minutes of their After Hours time.
 Few will do 3 consecutive rides as a result.

 Even if you did Star Wars: Rise of the Resistance from the moment you could enter DHS until the conclusion of After Hours, it’s likely you’d only manage about 10 rides on the Galaxy’s Edge headliner.
 So not exactly “unlimited” rides no matter how you slice it.
 (Honestly, that’s fine by us.
 We absolutely adore Rise of the Resistance, but I couldn’t do it 10 consecutive times.
 It would start to lose its luster and the magic would wear off.
 For me, twice during the evening is pretty much perfect.)